ludihan/bfu/README.md

 ## Known problems
 - The binary crashes on some inputs
-- Loop handling is extremely lazy
+- Loop handling is extremely lazy and inefficient
 - Purely interpreted, no compiling capabilities
 - No flags or flag handling
 - Naming convention could use some help